KellenWatt/genius/README.md

 any other build group, and no build tool applies to the current directory.
 For example, take a project tree that contains C++ and markdown files, with build groups registered for both.
-Genius will count the number of files relevant to both, then choose the one that has a higher count.
+Genius will count the number of files relevant to both, then choose the one that has a higher count, probably C++.

 ### Build Tools
 Build tools are generally useful for when there is a specific tool that is better